Blake-Madden/i18n-check/README.md

   notL10NAvailable:    Check for strings not exposed for translation.
   deprecatedMacros:    Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:         Check that files containing extended ASCII characters are UTF-8 encoded.
+  UTF8FileWithBoM:     Check for UTF-8 encoded files which start with a BoM/UTF-8 signature.
+                       It is recommended to save without the file signature for best compiler portability.
   unencodedExtASCII:   Check for strings containing extended ASCII characters that are not encoded.
   printfSingleNumber:  Check for printf()-like functions being used to just format a number.
   dupValAssignedToIds: Check for the same value being assigned to different ID variables.
   numberAssignedToId:  Check for ID variables being assigned a hard-coded number.
                        It may be preferred to assign framework-defined constants to IDs.
   malformedStrings:    Check for malformed syntax in strings (e.g., malformed HTML tags).
+  allCodeFormatting:   Check all code formatting issues (see below).
+                       These are not enabled by default.
   trailingSpaces:      Check for trailing spaces at the end of each line.
                        This is a code formatting check and is not enabled by default.
   tabs:                Check for tabs.